TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/UseStyleguide.rst

 .. rst-class:: bignums-xxl

-1. Activate the styleguide extension in the extension manager
 2. Click on :guilabel:`?` in the top bar
 3. Click on the :guilabel:`Styleguide` menu item (older TYPO3 versions present a custom module menu item)